Senior EDITING POSITIONS

-Senior editors are the visionaries, strategists, and thinkers who collaboratively lead and coordinate the direction of the journal and our online research hub.
-Keep reading to learn what we do and how you can get involved.
+Senior editors are the visionaries, strategists, and thinkers who collaboratively lead and coordinate the direction of the journal.

 What are the responsibilities for senior editors?